APT3233/NWC/SSG.md

 - When the number of comparison targets increase, social comparison tends to  ->  **decrease**
 - People usually compare with friends or co-workers than they are to industry or national averages, what is this comparison called in situational factors?  ->  **local**
 - One of the key findings in the Dunning-Kruger effect experiments is unskilled people are  ->   **underestimate their skills**
-- One of the key findings in the Dunning-Kruger effect experiments is top performers tend to  ->  **underestimate their skills**
 - In group decision making process, if there are more people agree on certain point of view, we may consider the fact that the group has  ->  **group polarization**
 - People can claim that they can live independently and separately but they actually have  ->  **a need to belong**
 - Groups not only satisfy need to belong, but also provide information, assistance and  ->  **social support**